Himanshi3k/wordle/README.md

   - If a character is at the right position, '$' is displayed.
   - If a character is not present at all, 'X' is displayed.

-### Current Features

 The Wordle game has been recreated in Java, offering players the classic guessing experience with the following features:

-1. **User Details and Points:**
-   - Users can save their details, including usernames, and accumulate points based on successful guesses.
+Users can save their details, including usernames, and accumulate points based on successful guesses.

-2. **Leaderboard and Best Score (Work in Progress):**
-   - The current version is actively being developed to include a leaderboard feature.
-   - The best score achieved by each player will be displayed and updated as they continue to play.

 ### Future Scope